Robustness Quantification for Discriminative Models: a New Robustness Metric and its Application to Dynamic Classifier Selection: Robustness Quantification

 We focus in particular on the distance function $d_{\mathrm{COR}}$, defined for all $P, Q \in \mathbb{P}(\mathcal{Y},\mathcal{X})$ by

-Similarly to epsilon-contamination, the perturbation induced by \eqref{eq:dcor} is related to imprecise probabilities.
+The idea is that $P$ and $Q$ are similar if the odds $\nicefrac{P(A)}{P(B)}$ and $\nicefrac{Q(A)}{Q(B)}$ are similar for any two events $A$ and $B$.
+Similarly to epsilon-contamination, the perturbation induced by Equation~\eqref{eq:dcor} is related to imprecise probabilities.
 More specifically, \cite{montes2020} shows that the perturbations that correspond to this distance function are Constant Odds Ratio (COR) models~\citep[][Section 4.7.2]{augustin2014}, which can also be given a behavioral interpretation in terms of gambling~\citep[][Section 2.9.4]{Walley1991}.

 A closely related dissimilarity function is $d^*_{\mathrm{COR}}$, defined for all $P, Q \in \mathbb{P}(\mathcal{Y},\mathcal{X})$ by

 In terms of the densities $p$ and $q$, this simplifies to